MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in-call-api.md

 ---
-title: Sign in users in sample iOS (Swift) mobile app
+title: Sign in users and call a web API in sample iOS (Swift) app
-description: Learn how to authenticate users in a Microsoft Entra ID for customers tenant using a sample iOS (Swift) application.
+description: Learn how to authenticate users in a Microsoft Entra ID for customers tenant using a sample iOS (Swift) app.

 author: henrymbuguakiarie
 manager: mwongerapk